yuri-spizhovyi-mit/ET6-ML/Session1__data_analysis/NumericalPython.md

 - A great way to practice writing clean, efficient Python code

 You’ll see NumPy in action behind the scenes all throughout this workshop — starting today.

 ---

+## What You’ll Learn in the Colab Notebook

+In the coding part of this week, you'll:
+- Create arrays with `np.array()`
+- Compare NumPy arrays to regular Python lists
+- Perform basic math operations (mean, std, max, min)
+- Practice with a mini challenge to explore and analyze your own array

+---